-New Things Under the Sun is a living literature review about academic research on the economics of innovation, science of science, creativity, and discovery, written by me, Matt Clancy.
+New Things Under the Sun is a living literature review about academic research on the economics of innovation, science of science, creativity, and discovery, written by me, Matt Clancy (occasionally in collaboration with others - click here to see the collaboration policy).
 It aims to be a guide to what academia knows about innovation, acknowledging that academic knowledge is always provisional and contested, and this is just one (incomplete) perspective on it.
-Incomplete and provisional as it is, this knowledge is still quite valuable.

 The site is a growing collection of articles which primarily emphasize “claims” about innovation rather than individual academic studies.
 A typical article will be 1,000-4,000 words reviewing a curated set of evidence from multiple academic papers for or against the claim.
 These “claim” articles are updated as the academic literature evolves (with a record of all changes to an article preserved).
 There are also a smaller number of “argument” articles which advance broader arguments about innovation, built up from claims.